stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-0.9/apache_20/README.md

 =======

-The Apache modules for gSOAP are released under the gSOAP open source public license (compatible with commercial licensing) and GPLv2.
+The Apache modules for gSOAP are released under the gSOAP open source public license and GPLv2.
+The open source licensing is replaced by Genivia's license for commercial use when a commercial-use license is purchased by customer.

 Further reading                                                    {#references}